 Coastal Marine Field Station staff are involved with teaching undergraduate papers towards the Bachelor of Science degree, and supervise students working on post-graduate research.
 Technical staff also provide hands-on assistance with field work.

-Students can complete the final year of their Bachelor of Science degree majoring in biological sciences entirely in Tauranga.
-They first complete a Diploma in Environmental Management or Diploma in Marine Studies through Bay of Plenty Polytechnic before transferring through to the University of Waikato’s Faculty of Science and Engineering.
+Students can complete the final year of their Bachelor of Science degree majoring in Biological Sciences entirely in Tauranga.
+They first complete a Diploma in Environmental Management or Diploma in Marine Studies through Toi Ohomai Institute of Technology, Tauranga, before transferring through to the University of Waikato’s Faculty of Science and Engineering.
 Admission is dependent on completing either diploma with at least a B grade average.